aherbert/gdsc-smlm/docs/results_plugins.rst

      - The output directory.

    * - Min length
      - The minimum length of each trace.
-Any trace shorter then this will not be exported.
+Any trace shorter than this will not be exported.

+   * - Max length
+     - The maximum length of each trace.
+Any trace longer than this will not be split into sub-traces.
+This option can be used to increase the number of short traces.

    * - Max jump
      - The maximum jump allowed within a trace.
 If a jump between frames is larger than this then the trace will be split into two sub-traces and exported with a unique Id.